pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 So where does all this publicly-funded research come from?
 Well, the government collects taxes from the public.
-These public funds are distributed by the government to researchers in the form of grants, and because the government is distributing the money, it sets the rules.
+These public funds are distributed by the government to researchers in the form of grants.
+Because the government is distributing the money, it sets the rules.
 Ideally, those rules would be in the public interest.
 To give some context to our thoughts, let me summarize what is being done about open access right now by governments around the world.